Princy641/Princy641/README.md

 🌟 **Glad to see you here!**

 I'm a Frontend Developer with experience in:
-- ⚛️ React.js, TypeScript, JavaScript
+- ⚛️ React.js, JavaScript, TypeScript
 - 📦 Redux, Redux Toolkit, React Router
 - 💅 Bootstrap, React-Bootstrap, SCSS
 - 🧠 Also exploring DSA & backend with .NET and C#